Action & accountability: Why demographic data matters now

 Billions of dollars are being mobilized to support what will become a lengthy and multi-stage response to both the pandemic and a devastating economic downturn.
 How they will be invested, and to which organizations and communities, will shape the legacy of philanthropy’s response during this historic crisis.
 A survey in 2018 by PEAK Grantmaking and Frontline Solutions found that 56% of funders had a formal equity statement.
 Yet, when PEAK conducted a flash survey of its members it found that so far only around 10% of funders are reporting that they are collecting any demographic data for the leaders or nonprofits or the beneficiaries they serve as part of this rapid response.

 This represents an opportunity for foundations to not only to walk the talk around embedding equity into practice, but also to show it.
-As funders continue to distribute aid addressing COVID-19, it will be imperative for them to document the intended beneficiary community, demographics about the leadership of grantee organizations, and how the organizations are addressing community needs.
+As funders continue to distribute aid addressing COVID-19, it will be imperative for them to document the intended beneficiary community, demographic data about the leadership of grantee organizations, and how the organizations are addressing community needs.
 This kind of focus on demographic data is essential if philanthropy truly wants to assess and improve its track record on equity and inclusion.

 Move the Money Simply and Equitably